michaltkacz/graph-editor/README.md

 * Java 1.8 with Swing library.

 ## Setup and run
 In order to run this project, Java 1.8 is required.
-Simply download this repository, add it to your Java IDE workspace and run it as Java Application (you can also build project to standalone aplication).
+Simply download this repository, add it to your Java IDE workspace and run it as Java Application (you can also build project to standalone application).

 ## Features
 List of features: